-The Art Walk is developing a project working with artist Annie Lord that builds a community of locally grown apple trees, supported by funding from the National Lottery Awards for All Fund.
+The Art Walk has begun developing a project working with artist Annie Lord that builds a community of locally grown apple trees, supported by funding from the National Lottery Awards Community Fund.

 The Neighbouring Orchard project is offering young apple trees to households in Portobello, Musselburgh and Craigmillar, providing the possibility of apple harvests in years to come.
 At a time when we are physically distant from each other we look to planting trees as a way to forge links with people in neighbouring streets and suburbs.
 This individually planted, socially distant orchard will be rooted in community and as the trees grow, bud, blossom and fruit we will look forward to a time when we can gather together to enjoy the harvests.

 The trees will be planted in front gardens or shared gardens, ensuring that they are visible to the wider community, acting as markers for people on daily walks, seen from bus windows and from other household's windows.

 The apple varieties we are offering each have a historic link to the area, having previously been grown in local orchards in the 19th Century.
 Most apple trees need to have different varieties of apple trees nearby in order to be pollinated.
 The Neighbouring Orchard trees will form a network across individual gardens, linked together by bees and other pollinators who will fly between them.